Tom Hartvigsen

 Invited talk at AJCAI'22 Workshop on Toxic Language Detection

-Chairing NeurIPS '22 workshop
+Co-chairing NeurIPS '22 workshop

-Invited talk at WPI CS Colloquium
+Invited talks at WPI CS Colloquium and Northeastern

 Four workshop papers accepted at NeurIPS'22